a2stuff/a2d/res/notes/testplan.md

 * Open a window.
 Position two icons so one overlaps another.
 Select only one icon.
 Drag it to a new location.
 Verify that the the both icons repaint correctly.

 * Position a volume icon in the middle of the DeskTop.
 Incrementally move a window so that it obscures all 8 positions around it (top, top right, right, etc).
 Ensure the icon repaints fully, and no part of the window is over-drawn.
+* Position a window partially overlapping desktop icons.
+Select overlapped desktop icons.
+Drag icons a few pixels to the right.
+Verify that window is not over-drawn.

 * Launch DeskTop, File > Quit, run BASIC.SYSTEM.
 Ensure /RAM exists.